ptitSeb/box64/docs/COMPILE.md

 #### for Termux

-NOTE: COMPILING BOX64 IN TERMUX IS EXPERIMENTAL!!!
+NOTE: BUILDING BOX64 IN TERMUX IS EXPERIMENTAL AND DOESN'T GONNA RUN LINUX BINARIES IN TERMUX'S BOX64!!!

 You must have ARM64 Device with `libandroid-sysv-semaphore` and `libandroid-spawn` libraries: